-Manufacturers begin paying fees under the proposed fee structure beginning in 2013.
-For 2012 only they pay fees as follows.
-All manufacturers pay fees under the existing fee structure, due July 1.
+Manufacturers start paying fees under the proposed fee structure beginning in 2013.
+For 2012 only, they pay fees as follows: All manufacturers pay fees under the existing fee structure, due July 1.
 The total revenue to be collected from those fees,$327,560, is $87,440 short of the $415,000 revenue need for 2012.
 To meet revenue need, DEQ will allocate that shortfall among manufacturers whose fees for 2012 would be at least $250 higher under the proposed fee structure.
 Fees will be allocated in proportion with their market share.
 The result is that in 2012 the six manufacturers in proposed Tier 1 will pay an additional $10,573 ($25,573 in total) and the nine manufacturers in Tier 2 will pay an additional $2,667 ($17,667 in total).
-The $250 threshold for allocating the shortfall eliminates X# of manufacturers who collectively would pay an additional $X in fees.
+The $250 threshold for allocating the shortfall eliminates eight manufacturers who collectively would pay an additional $493 in fees.